thisisserious/gitHubChallenge2/README.md

 - Try out [sololearn](https://www.sololearn.com/Course/PHP/)
 - 1 book to read from [DevFreeBooks](https://devfreebooks.github.io/php/):
     - *PHP The Right Way*
+    - download book to laptop so I have learning resources when internet is down!

 # Author
 - Laura Abend